kromond/OptiSkelForUEScripts/README.md

 Select your skeleton hierarchy and run `serializeJSONPoses.py` then `OptiSkel_to_SKM.py` to get a A-Pose skeletal mesh that is in the same pose as UE Metahuman.

+For Maya 2022 uses python 3 and the '.iteritems' method needs to change to '.items'